sunilsharma08/AppUtility/README.md

 # AppUtility
-AppUtility is a library which contains small code snippets that we need in almost every project like converting color hex to rgb, checking internet connectivity, etc.
+AppUtility is a library which contains small code snippets that we need in almost every project such as converting color hex to rgb or checking internet connectivity.
+Indeed, this library is very useful! :-)

 #Installation
 Just drag the folder "AppUtility" with the source files into your project.